 Terpenes are hydrocarbons found in the essential oils produced by many plants, including cannabis.
-Terpenes give each strain their unique aroma and taste, they also have therapeutic properties and are a part of whole plant therapy
+Terpenes give each cultivar their unique aroma and taste, they also have therapeutic properties and are a part of whole plant therapy

 Terpenes and the entourage effect